Before I even start I should explain what sandbagging is to readers who do not know what it means.

 2. Body physique

 Some climbers say that if you are good it doesn’t matter if a route has big moves.
-There isn’t such a thing as moves for tall climbers and moves for small climbers.
-It’s just a matter of finding a unique way to solve the problem.
-I say F them.
-In the physical universe that we exist in span, the difference is real.
+There isn’t such a thing as moves for tall or short climbers.
+It’s finding a unique way to solve the problem.
+But in the physical universe that we exist in.
+Span difference is real.

 3. Mystery moves and hidden holds

-Ever found yourself stuck on an easy route.
-Not because the moves are hard but you have just no idea how the route goes.
-No matter what you do you just can’t seem to find a way past the “crux” until the route setter points out a simple beta or a hidden hold which makes the move easily doable.
+Have you ever found yourself stuck on an easy route?
+Not because the moves are hard but because you have no idea how the route goes.
+No matter what you do you can’t find a way past the “crux” until someone points out a different beta or a hidden hold making the move easily doable.

 4. Exposure

-Your body and mind respond differently in face of fear.
+Your body and mind respond differently in the face of fear.
 A seemingly easy move can be undoable because of the exposure of the route.
-Or when bolts are few and far apart inexperienced climbers may find the route harder than it really is.
+Or when bolts are few and far apart.
+Inexperienced climbers may find the route harder than it is.
 Hence routes may seem under-graded in such situations.
+However, exposure and fear should not be a factor when grading a route.

 5. Climbers’ ego or a lack of

-Even a climber like Adam Ondra has fear of his route being downgraded.
-This is not something unique as most route setters have a tendency to under-grade routes they set.
+Even a climber of Adam Ondra’s calibre fears his route being downgraded by others.
+This is not unique as most route setters tend to under-grade routes they set.
 No route setter wants climbers to say their route is easier than its grade.
-This is the reason why most gym routes are graded through consensus by a group of route setters.
+This is why most gym routes are graded through consensus by a group of route setters.

 Why do grades vary from place to place?

-The general difficulty of routes in a gym or an outdoor crag will attract climbers of different skill levels.
-If a gym has lots of routes that are easy and over graded it will attract more climbers that are less experienced or climb at an entry level because it is less intimidating.
-While gyms with routes that are generally harder and sandbagged will attract stronger and more experienced climbers.
+The difficulty of routes in a gym or an outdoor crag will attract climbers of different skill levels.
+Therefore gyms with many easy routes will attract more climbers who are less experienced or climb at an entry level because it is less intimidating.
+Whereas, gyms with sandbagged routes will attract stronger and more experienced climbers.

-So in a way, how routes are graded can also be attributed to the type of climbers the gym wants to attract.
+So how routes are graded can also be attributed to the type of climbers the gym wants to attract.

 Is sandbagging good?

-This is a loaded question and there will be many climbers with very contrasting views.
+This is a loaded question, different climbers will have very contrasting views.
 First of all climbing grades are subjective.
-So for those who have a strong opinion about sandbagging feel free to comment at the end of the article.
+So for those with a strong opinion about sandbagging feel free to comment at the end of the article.

 Let’s look at it this way.
-If you score straight As for your school exam because your questions are significantly easier than that of other schools that doesn’t mean you are smart.
+If you score straight As for your school exam because your questions are significantly easier than those of other schools that doesn’t mean you are smarter.
 Yes, it makes you feel good.
 But you’ll lose that feeling very fast when you take exams elsewhere.
 So if you are too used to over-graded or “accurately” (there is no such thing) graded routes you will find it difficult to climb at places where routes are sandbagged.
-However, if it is the other way around things will be very different.
+However, things will be very different if it is the other way around.

 I am not advocating for crazy and ridiculous sandbagged gradings.
-But I do think that slight to moderate sandbagging is good, in fact, it is necessary.
+But I do think that slight to moderate sandbagging is good and necessary.
 Making things feel easy does not make us better.
-So how do you know if a route is sandbagged or you had been living in a climbing grade bubble at the gym you frequent?
-When you show up at a new gym or crag and you can’t send a grade that you would have normally sent with ease, while everyone around you is able to walk up the same route.
-This is how you know you had been in a climbing grade bubble.
+So how do you know if a route is sandbagged or you have been living in a climbing grade bubble at the gym you frequent?
+When you show up at a new gym or crag and can’t send grades you would have normally sent with ease.
+Whereas, everyone around you can walk up the same routes effortlessly.
+This is how you know you have been in a climbing grade bubble.

 Sandbagging is a good way to put you in your place.
-Just when you thought you are good…. but you are not.
+Just when you thought you were good…. but you are not.
 I too know the feeling.
-After working for months on a project, when I finally sent it I was told that it should be a grade or 2 lower…. 😑.
+After working for months on a project, I finally sent it but was told the route should be 2 grades lower by other climbers.

 Be it you are setting or trying out a new route.
-You should always give the route the lowest grade that it can possibly be as if you are climbing it on a good day.
-Get a few other fellow climbers to try and go through a few rounds of debate on the correct grade but always the lowest suggested grade will be the correct one.
+You should always give the route the lowest possible grade.
+Get other climbers of different skill levels to try and go through a few rounds of debate on the correct grade.
+And the lowest suggested grade will be the correct one.

 Poll – Sandbagging what’s your take